-- Cookie mode caching does not work with applications that do not support cookies, or with browsers in which cookie support has been disabled. - When the browser is Internet Explorer, the full proxy hostname in the form "http:// host.domain.com" must be added to the Local intranet zone. - When the browser is Chrome, it must be configured to allow third-party cookies or configured for an exception to allow cookies from the proxy hostname in the form "host.domain.com". - When the IP address is set for cookie mode and the request method is CONNECT, no caching is performed. - Cookie mode caching is not performed for FTP requests. - Cookie mode caching is not supported by Captive Portal (available beginning with 7.8.3).
+- Cookie mode caching does not work with applications that do not support cookies, or with browsers in which cookie support has been disabled. - When the browser is Internet Explorer, the full proxy hostname in the form "http:// host.domain.com" must be added to the Local intranet zone. - When the browser is Chrome, it must be configured to allow third-party cookies or configured for an exception to allow cookies from the proxy hostname in the form "host.domain.com". - When the IP address is set for cookie mode and the request method is CONNECT, no caching is performed. - Cookie mode caching is not performed for FTP requests. - Cookie mode caching is supported with Captive Portal